To be eligible for consideration, completed proposals must meet the following requirements:

 the project's potential to enhance the competitiveness of the identified specialty crop;

 applicable experience and qualifications of the project principals; and

 Matching Funds - We consider the levels and sources of matching funds to be a key criterion for evaluating proposals.
 A matching contribution of cash and/or in-kind resources equal to at least 25 percent of the total project budget is required.
 We endeavor to make the best use of available resources and will give preference to proposals that demonstrate applicant commitment to the project in terms of cash contribution and that maximize the leveraging of funds.

 To apply, submit the following to our office by 4:30 p.m. on May 1, 2014:

 one hard copy of the entire proposal including the original signed certification statement.
 Note: Colorado State Univeristy applicants must include a letter of support for their budget from the Office of Sponsored Programs.

-Applicants must also submit an electronic file containing all application materials at the same time that the hard copies are submitted.
-Alternatively, a disk containing all necessary files may be included along with the hard copy of the proposal.
+Applicants must also submit an electronic file (Microsoft Word Document) containing all application materials at the same time that the hard copies are submitted.

 We reserve the right to reject any or all proposals, as well as increase or decrease the amount of requested funding based on its findings and the level of available funds.
 Should the proposal review process suggest a funding level less than the amount requested, our staff will confer with the applicant to determine whether the amount recommended would significantly impact the project's overall feasibility.
 Prior funding of a project by the Department should not be considered precedent for funding of an apparently similar project.
 Each applicant will be notified of the Department's decision with respect to their proposal(s).